 Sometimes you just strike out.
 Even when you prepare and do everything right, it is no guarantee of success.
 Sometimes you just strike out.
 That is life and that is baseball.
 It is kind of a scary thing that you can prepare, be positive, look for your opportunities, be a good teammate, work hard and do everything right, and still when the opportunity presents itself you fail.
 What baseball teaches us about this is that you can’t let one failure, no matter how large, stop you from pushing forward and searching for your next success.
 There will be a new game, with new chances for greatness coming tomorrow.
-Keep doing the right things and next time you may not strike out, you may hit the game winning home run.
+Keep doing the right things and next time you may not strike out, you may hit the game-winning home run.
 Maybe.
 Nothing in baseball is guaranteed.
 What is guaranteed is that if you quit and stop trying you will never experience that success.

 Life isn’t Fair

 Baseball is not always fair.
-Along the same lines as sometimes you strike out, baseball is not always fair.
+Along the same lines, as sometimes you strike out, baseball is not always fair.
 Life is also not fair.
-It never has been and it never will be.
+It has never been and it never will be.
 You can spend time worrying about this but it is a fact and it is 100% out of your control so you can’t do anything to change it.
 How is baseball not fair?
-Umpires often make bad judgement calls that are clearly wrong and cost a player individual production and even a team wins.
+Umpires often make bad judgment calls that are clearly wrong and cost a player individual production and even a team wins.
 In life we often deal with bad calls from umpires, getting an undeserved poor evaluation, getting passed over for a promotion you deserve, having your pay cut, losing your job, the list goes on and on.
-Just like in baseball, it’s not the bad call or the unlucky break or the unfair thing that occurred, it is how you react afterwards that defines you, in the game and in life.
+Just like in baseball, it’s not the bad call or the unlucky break or the unfair thing that occurred, it is how you react afterward that defines you, in the game and in life.
 It is not an easy thing to do when life seems to be pitching a no hitter against you to stay positive and keep working hard, but inevitably that is what must happen for you to find success or win the game.

 The Final Tally

 Finally, no matter what you do, eventually the game will end and the final score will be tallied and the statistics of that day will be remembered.
 The heroic acts and failures will become a part of history and each player who participated will be evaluated, revered, remembered or forgotten for whatever they accomplished on that day.
-In life it is much the same, eventually it will end and at that time you will no longer have control over what kind of life it was.
+In life it is much the same, eventually, it will end and at that time, you will no longer have control over what kind of life it was.
 Was it a blowout?
 Did you dominate from birth to death and get elected to the hall of fame?
-Was it a game full of fantastic comebacks, unbelievable gaffs, retribution, and ultimate heroics?
+Was it a game full of fantastic comebacks, unbelievable gaffes, retribution, and ultimate heroics?
 The fact is that as the innings of life pass you have to keep your focus on what you can do to get the job done.
 Learn from the failure and keep giving your all until the final pitch is thrown.
 Baseball is indeed like life, and the most important thing you can do to be happy is enjoy the game.